akaakm/Containerized-Java-App/README.md

 - **Deploy and check the application**

-In a terminal, navigate to spring-petclinic and deploy your application to Kubernetes.
+In a terminal, navigate to spring-petclinic and deploy the application to Kubernetes.

 ~~~
 kubectl apply -f docker-java-kubernetes.yaml